Home Appraisals: A Primer

 Their home's purchase is the largest transaction some of us will ever encounter.
 Whether it's a primary residence, a second vacation home or one of many rentals, the purchase of real property is a detailed transaction that requires multiple parties to pull it all off.

 You're likely to be familiar with the parties having a role in the transaction.
 The real estate agent is the most familiar entity in the transaction.
 Next, the lender provides the money necessary to finance the exchange.
 And the title company sees to it that all requirements of the sale are completed and that the title is clear to transfer to the buyer from the seller.

-So, what party makes sure the value of the property is in line with the purchase price?
-In comes the appraiser.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, what party is responsible for making sure the value of the real estate is consistent with the purchase price?
+This is where the appraiser comes in.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Integrated Assets will ensure, you as an interested party, are informed.

-This is where the appraiser gathers information on local building costs, labor rates and other elements to calculate how much it would cost to replace the property being appraised.
-This estimate usually sets the maximum on what a property would sell for.
-It's also the least used predictor of value.
+Here, we use information on local building costs, labor rates and other elements to figure out how much it would cost to build a property comparable to the one being appraised.
+This figure often sets the maximum on what a property would sell for.
+It's also the least used method.

 Valuation Using the Income Approach

 A third way of valuing a house is sometimes used when a neighborhood has a measurable number of rental properties.
 In this situation, the amount of income the property produces is factored in with income produced by neighboring properties to determine the current value.